On Jan, 27 2020

 We’ve said it before and we’ll say it again: the over-packaging of products has a damaging impact on our environment.
 E-commerce giant Amazon has been at the forefront when it comes to getting rid of unnecessary boxes with their ‘frustration-free packaging’ program.
 Through this program, Amazon asks vendors to adopt new packaging standards without using any excess boxes.
 They encourage retailers to send items in their original packaging wherever possible and impose small fines on vendors who don’t comply.

 Through this simple program, Amazon has eliminated more than 500 million boxes and 244,000 tonnes of packaging material.

-The phrase “think outside the box” has never been more fitting!
-There are many more ways to protect a product for shipping than bubble sleeves and boxes.
-By getting creative with environmentally conscious packaging solutions, brands open themselves up to new marketing opportunities that may then bring in clients.
+The phrase “think outside the box” has never been more fitting.
+Bubble sleeves and over-boxing are out, there are many sustainable ways to protect a product for shipping.
+By getting creative with environmentally conscious packaging solutions, brands open themselves up to new marketing opportunities that may help bring in clients.

 Take skincare company Banish for example, who wrap their products in branded socks instead of harmful bubble wrap.
-Custom socks protect the products from being damaged, remove the need for unrecyclable materials, and win the company free marketing on their customer’s ankles!
+Custom socks prevent damage, remove the need for unrecyclable materials, and win the company free marketing on customer’s ankles around the globe.

 Target implemented another creative solution to the e-commerce packaging problem.
 They encouraged customers to reuse their packaging by decorating their 3 most common box sizes with fun designs.
-These designs inspire customers to turn their boxes into race cars, dog houses or other fun items.
+These designs inspire customers to turn their boxes into race cars, dog houses, and other fun items.

 Embracing environmental sustainability is a necessity for any e-commerce company that wants to stay ahead of the curve.
 The buying power of the most environmentally conscious generations of shoppers (Millenials and Gen Z) is growing rapidly.
-If brands want to win these newly powerful customers over, they need to align with their values.
+If brands want to win the business of these newly powerful shoppers, they need to align with their values.
 Sales will boom and mother nature will thank you.